solfang/solfang.github.io/_posts/2021-02-06-BDO-truevalue.md

 I'll first explain what a rare material and its value is, and then go over how to calculate the true value.
 Lastly, we'll take a look at popular recipes from cooking and processing, including cheese, advanced utensils and organic feed and see how to calculate the true value of their rare materials.

 **TLDR:**
 Rare items have a higher value than the market price due to scarcity.
+To compare different recipes containg rare materials, it can be helpful to calculate their true value.
 The true value of a rare item is the profit created by using that item in a recipe.
 Calculate as: `Price of the rare item where the craft profit is 0.` If the time spent crafting is valuable to you, subtract the value of the time spent crafting from the craft profit beforehand.

 # 1) What is a rare material and why is knowing the true value important?